Gaurav-Balyan/To-Do-Tasks/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-See `coverage` folder generated to view the code coverage
+Run `ng test --code-coverage` and navigate to `coverage` folder to view code coverage for each file